NewBediver/NewBediver/README.md

 ### Hi there, I'm Vladislav Serikov 👋

+At present I'm working at [VK][vk].
+We make distributed fault-tolerant databases for different needs of [VKontakte][vkontakte] social network (storage of messages, passwords, logs, pictures, music and etc.).
+My position is Software Engineer in the Database team.
+Vkontakte is the largest social network in Russia and CIS with MAU of 100M users

-At present I'm working at [Yandex][yandex].
-We build intelligent products and services powered by machine learning.
-My position is Software Engineer at [Yandex.Cloud][yandex_cloud].
-My team develops [Network Block Storage][NBS_youtube] (similar to EBS) for Yandex.Cloud.
+Previously, I worked at [Yandex][yandex] for 2.5 years.
+We built intelligent products and services powered by machine learning.
+My position was Software Engineer at [Yandex.Cloud][yandex_cloud].
+My team developed [Network Block Storage][NBS_youtube] (similar to EBS) for Yandex.Cloud.

 Previously I worked as a Software Engineer at [MyTona][mytona].
 We were making games and my position was C++ Gameplay and Graphics Programmer at [Cooking Diary][cooking_diary] ([Google Play][cooking_diary_gp], [App Store][cooking_diary_ios], [Microsoft Store][cooking_diary_microsoft], [Amazon][cooking_diary_amazon]).
 I also worked at Riddleside: Fading Legacy ([Google Play][riddleside_gp], [App Store][riddleside_ios]).